muhyun/dqn_banana_navigation/README.md

 ### Instructions

 Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
+Or you can load `model.pt` which I trained already.